CTL Instructor Handbook

 Availability of graduate TAs varies by school and by course.
 Instructors are responsible for adding TAs to their courses in Orion.

 If you have been assigned a TA, you will be notified by your school or program head, and the TA will be asked to contact you to discuss their responsibilities.
 Please note: Each TA may have multiple assignments, and the claim of each instructor on a TA’s time is limited to the portion of the TA’s time assigned to that instructor.
 For example, a 50% TA means that the instructor can give the TA the equivalent of no more than 10 hours of work per week.
 Consult with your program head to identify the appropriate uses of a TA’s time in your school.
-Additional considerations for working effectively with TAs are indicated below.
+See additional considerations for working effectively with TAs.

 Galaxy